EdwardDurdn/Staff-Scheduler/README.md

 # Staff-Scheduler
-This is Scheduler I created some time ago hope you guys like it and or build on it
+This is a simple Scheduler I created some time ago, only capable of updating and retrieving Schedule information.
+I will be updating as I progress.